 Geofencing, for example, defines a target area where specific ad information is appropriate to present.
 Conversely, if the individual is close to a competitor’s location, geo-conquesting can alternatively point consumers to the advertiser’s recommended service or service area.

 The opioid crisis and social-conscience leadership

 In any particular area, hospitals are regarded as authoritative health resources.
-And doctors, administrators and staff are seen as respected leaders, particularly in matters of the wellbeing of the community.
-In 2018, health systems and hospitals can continue to expand their voice and proactive roles to reverse the widespread opioid crisis.
+And doctors, administrators and staff are seen as respected leaders, particularly in matters of the well-being of the community.
+As we’ve witnessed, health systems and hospitals can continue to expand their voice and proactive roles to reverse the widespread opioid crisis.
 This can include marketing outreach programs that join forces with other community leaders, area health systems, and various public and private community organizations.

 Technology and expanding telemedicine

-In 2018, consumer expectations and hospital business plans will bring significant additional progress.
+Progressively, consumer expectations and hospital business plans will bring significant additional progress.
 The barriers—where telemedicine is financially unattractive to doctors and hospitals—continue to erode.
-Increasingly, patients have voiced their preferences and expectations to bring technology into healthcare delivery (as it is in other industries), including the convenience of video telemedicine, as well as appointments, email, patient website portals and other service enhancements.
+Increasingly, patients have voiced their preferences and expectations to bring technology into healthcare delivery (as it is in other industries), including the convenience of video telemedicine, as well as appointments, email, patient website portals, and other service enhancements.

 Please let us know about the trends and issues that you’re dealing with this year.
 What would you add to this list?